tensorflow/tensor2tensor/docs/cloud_tpu.md

 # Running on Cloud TPUs

 Tensor2Tensor supports running on Google Cloud Platforms TPUs, chips specialized for ML training.
-See the official tutorial for [running Transformer on Cloud TPUs](https://cloud.google.com/tpu/docs/tutorials/transformer) or read on for more T2T models on TPUs.
+See the official tutorial for [running Transfomer on Cloud TPUs](https://cloud.google.com/tpu/docs/tutorials/transformer) or read on for more T2T models on TPUs.